Mr. Cooley's areas of practice are:

 Consequently, it's imperative you retain a qualified PCRA attorney immediately after direct appeal to ensure your PCRA rights and right to effective trial and appellate court are protected and vindicated.

-Here are PCRA petitions I've filed in PA and other states:
+Here are PCRA petitions other post-conviction petitions I've filed in PA and other states:

 After direct appeal and PCRA proceedings, both of which occur in state court, a defendant can challenge his state conviction in federal court under 28 U.S.C.
 2241 and 2254.
 If certain conditions are satified, a federal court may review the defendant's federal constitutional claims.
 The defendant must present federal constitutional claims to the federal court because federal courts answer federal law questions, not state law questions.
 Here are the federal courts in PA: